Multi-qubit entanglement generation with squeezed modes: Discussions

-An essential goal of any entanglement swapping protocol is to generate high-fidelity Bell pairs at a high rate when used in quantum networks.
-Many factors determine the rate of Bell pair generation, including quantum and classical signal loss in optical fibers, homodyne and qubit measurement errors, distillation protocols, memory decoherence, signal multiplexing and parallelization schemes, and others.
-Our protocol, capable of generating both multiple Bell pairs and single Bell pairs with high success probability, holds potential for increasing the rate of Bell pair generation.
-However, a quantitative estimation can only be conducted after integrating the protocol into an optimal quantum repeater or networking framework while accounting for loss and errors.
+Many factors influence the Bell pair generation rate, including quantum and classical signal loss in optical fibers, homodyne and qubit measurement errors, distillation protocols, memory decoherence, and signal multiplexing and parallelization schemes.
+Our protocol, capable of generating both multiple and single Bell pairs with high success probability, holds promise for increasing the Bell pair generation rate.
+However, a quantitative estimate can only be made after integrating the protocol into an optimized quantum repeater or networking framework while accounting for loss and errors.
 For example, by introducing fictitious beam splitters coupled to vacuum modes, one can model the effects of beam loss and beam mismatch in fiber-optic setups and homodyne detectors.
 Phase noise in homodyne detection can be accounted for by introducing quadrature phase shifts.
 Electronic noise in photodiodes can be represented by adding a small classical error to the measured quadrature values.
 We plan to investigate these effects on our protocol in future work.